-The 12th Annual Slice of Life Story Challenge and will 3.5 weeks!
+The 14th Annual Slice of Life Story Challenge will begin in less than a month!
 If you’re planning to participate, watch this space weekly this month for special announcements and links to relevant blog posts about the March challenge.

-- This year, we are asking participants to complete this form no later than 11:59 p.m.
-EST on Fri., 3/1/19 in order to be in the running for prizes.
-This form will close on the morning of March 2nd.
+- The participant information form — for anyone who wants to participate in the March challenge — went live on January 29th.
+We’re asking participants to complete this form no later than 11:59 p.m.
+EST on Monday, March 1st, 2021 in order to be in the running for prizes.
+This form will close on the morning of Tuesday, March 2nd.
 In keeping with the spirit of a month-long challenge, it is important to participate fully all thirty-one days.
-Since this is different from past years, we want to explain why we are making this change.

 - More importantly, we want all new Slicers to be partnered up with a Welcome Wagon volunteer by March 2nd.
 Closing down the participant information form at the end of the first day of the March Challenge means that we won’t be pairing people up for a week.